KhronosGroup/Vulkan-Guide/chapters/queues.md

 Unlike other handles such as `VkDevice`, `VkBuffer`, `VkDeviceMemory`, there is **no** `vkCreateQueue` or `vkAllocateQueue`.
 Instead, the driver is in charge of creating and destroying the `VkQueue` handles during `vkCreateDevice`/`vkDestroyDevice` time.

-The following examples will use the hypothetical implementation which support 3 `VkQueue` from 2 Queue Families:
+The following examples will use the hypothetical implementation which support 3 `VkQueue`s from 2 Queue Families:

 ![queues_hypothetical.png](../images/queues_hypothetical.png)

-The following is an example how to create all 3 `VkQueue` with the logical device:
+The following is an example how to create all 3 `VkQueue`s with the logical device:

 ```cpp
 VkDeviceQueueCreateInfo queueCreateInfo[2];